LaxarJS/laxar/docs/manuals/widgets_and_activities.md

 ### Writing Spec-Tests

-For testing widgets and activities in isolation, we recommend to use the library [LaxarJS Mocks](//laxarjs.org/docs/laxar-mocks-v2-latest/), which allows to setup a test bed for widgets that were created in any integration technology.
+For testing widgets and activities in isolation, we recommend to use the library [LaxarJS Mocks](https://laxarjs.org/docs/laxar-mocks-v2-latest/), which allows to setup a test bed for widgets that were created in any integration technology.
-There you'll also find manuals and [an introduction](//laxarjs.org/docs/laxar-mocks-v2-latest/manuals/introduction/) on how to test widgets in isolation.
+There you'll also find manuals and [an introduction](https://laxarjs.org/docs/laxar-mocks-v2-latest/manuals/introduction/) on how to test widgets in isolation.

 ### Running the Test

-TODO: link to laxar-mocks docs on running in the browser

-TODO: link to laxar-mocks docs on running with karma
+The [laxarJS Mocks Setup Instructions](https://laxarjs.org/docs/laxar-mocks-v2-latest/) explain how to run widget tests from the command line using karma, or interactively using a generated HTML test runner.
 Hopefully this makes it simple to set up continuous testing for your application.